-The allowable database size in SQL Server is unlimited.
-However, if you are operating SQL Server Express, the database size is limited to 10 gigabytes (GB).
-Sage Estimating provides you with a warning if your database size nears the limit.
+SQL Server allows an unlimited database size.
+However, SQL Server Express limits the database size to 10 gigabytes (GB).
+Sage Estimating warns you if your database size nears the limit.

-During the Sage Estimating install, if you choose to install SQL Server 2008 R2 Express from the Sage Estimating installation and setup files, the installation process automatically creates a new instance for you.
-The default name for the instance is SAGE_ESTIMATING; however, you have the option of giving the instance any name you want.
+If you select the option to create a new SQL Server instance in the Select installation options for Sage Estimating window, the installation process automatically configures a new Sage Estimating-compatible instance for you.
+The default name for the instance is SAGE_ESTIMATING Flowever, you can name the instance anything you want.

-If you choose not to install SQL Server Express from the setup and installation files but elect to create your own instance using an existing SQL Server installation, it must meet certain requirements.
-See "Modified Installation" on page 14" for more information.
+If you do not select the option to create a new SQL Server instance in the Select installation options for Sage Estimating window, you can create your own instance using an existing SQL Server installation.
+The new instance must meet the requirements stipulated in "Wo lifted Installation" on page 13."

-The SAGE_ESTIMATING Instance
+The SAGE_ESTIMATING Inches

 Sage Estimating allows the use of just one active SQL Server instance at a time.
-The active instance is a "closed" SQL Server instance; Sage Estimating does not recognize databases (Address Book or standard databases) transferred or copied from other SQL Server instances unless they are added by way of the Search For feature in the Estimating Management Console.
+The active instance is a "closed" SQL Server instance.
+Sage Estimating does not recognize databases (Address Book or standard databases) transferred or copied from the SQL Server in tances unless they are added by way of the Search For feature in the Estimating Malagement Consider.

-For example, if you have two Sage Estimating installs, Install A and Install B, you cannot copy Address Book databases by copying them from Install A's SQL Server instance to Install B's SQL Server instance alone (using SQL Server Management Studio's built-in Copy Databases wizard, for example).
-You must also open the Estimating Management Console and use the Search For P button in the Address Book Companies/Contacts toolbar.
+For example, if you have two Coge Estimating instaliations, Install A and Install B, you cannot copy Address Book databases by copying them from Install A is SQL Server instance to Install B's SQL Server instance alone (using SQL Server Management Studio's built-in Copy Databases wizard, for example).
+You must also open the Estimating Management Const le and use the Search For P button in the Address Book Companies/Contacts tolbar.